Matt Shultz: Art

-Matt Shultz began his art career as the lead singer and a founding member of Cage The Elephant.
-While continuing his musical career, Shultz has gone on to explore a vast array of artistic mediums, including dance, fashion design, visual art, and performance art.
+Shultz began his art career as the lead singer and a founding member of Perfect Confusion in 2001.
+Later, he would also do the same with Cage the Elephant.

-In March 2019, Shultz released a Boot Collection with The Frye Company.

-In August 2019, Shultz threw his debut art show in Greenpoint, Brooklyn with New York artist Danny Cole, Beck, and other friends.
+Beyond music, Shultz has explored various artistic fields, including dance, fashion design, visual art, and performance art.
+In March 2019, he collaborated with The Frye Company to release a boot collection inspired by archetypes such as the Punk Rocker, Cowboy, and Harlequin.
+Later that year, in August 2019, he threw his debut art show in Greenpoint, Brooklyn with New York artist Danny Cole, Beck, and other friends.
 The event was captured by Rolling Stone in a photo journal.